 House prices in Poland have been falling since mid-2008.
 Compared to pre-crisis peaks:

-Total outstanding housing loans increased a meagre 0.2% to PLN320.5 billion (US$102.7 billion) in November 2012, from the same period last year, according to the National Bank of Poland (NBP).
-44% of housing loans were denominated in zloty, with Swiss Franc-denominated housing loans accounting for 46%, while the remaining 10% were denominated in other currencies.
+Moreover, the total volume of outstanding housing loans rose by 3.7% to PLN335.93 billion (US80 billion) in November 2013 from the same period last year, according to the National Bank of Poland (NBP).
+About 50% of the total housing loans were denominated in zloty, an increase from 44% during the same period last year.
+The remaining 50% of the housing loans were denominated in foreign currencies, with majority of it denominated in Swiss Franc.

 Analysis of Poland Residential Property Market »